 After earning her master’s degree and doctorate in industrial engineering at the University of Louisville, she established Ellspermann and Associates and began a 20-yr consulting practice.
 She later became the founding director of the University of Southern Indiana’s Center for Applied Research and Economic Development..

 In 2010, Sue was elected to represent Dubois, Perry, Spencer and Warrick counties in the Indiana House of Representatives in 2010.
 In November of 2012, she was elected to serve with Governor Mike Pence.

 Sue is married to Jim Mehling, Principal of Forest Park High School.
-They have a blended family of four daughters, two sons-in-law and one grandson.
+They have a blended family of four daughters, three sons-in-law and two grandsons.